coccon/proffastpylot/docs/pressure_input.md

 ### pressure_type: log

 For users using the dataformat in the KIT-style, the pressure_type `log` have to be used.
-The pressure files recorded by the datalogger need to be placed inside the `pressure_path`.
+The pressure files recorded by the KIT datalogger need to be placed inside the `pressure_path`.

 ### Custom pressure types